PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - The **Department of Homeland Security(DHS)** is a large federal agency whose goal is to provide security against terrorism and other potential threats.
 - The **Federal Information Security Modernization Act** Codifies the DHS's authority to administer the implementation of information security policies for non-national security federal Executive Branch systems, including providing technical assistance and deploying technologies to such systems.
 It also clarifies the Office of Management and Budget's (OMB) oversight authority over federal agency information security practices.
 - The **Payment Card Industry Data Security Standard (PCI DSS)** is a widely accepted set of policies and procedures intended to optimize the security of credit, debit and cash card transactions.
 It also protects cardholders against misuse of their personal information.
 - The **Health Insurance Protability and Accountability Act(HIPPA)** improves portability and continuity of health insurance coverage to reduce fraud, and abuse in health insurance and healthcare delivery.

----- search correct definition, check if its either one above or below

- protects the privacy and security of health information and gives patients rights to their health information by establishing standards to safeguard the protected health information that the following entities and their business associates hold:
+It protects the privacy and security of health information and gives patients rights to their health information by establishing standards to safeguard the protected health information that the following entities and their business associates hold:
     - Health plan.
     - Health care clearinghouse.
     - Health care provider that conducts certain health care transactions electronically.

-- The **Health Information Technology for Economic and Clinical Health Act(HITECH)** increased Medicaid and Medicare reimburstments to doctors and hospitals that demonstrate "meaningful use" of electronic health record(EHR) tech.
 - The **Family Educational Rights and Privacy Act(FERPA)** affords parents the right to access their children's education records, the right to seek to have the records amended, and the right to have some control over the disclosure of personally identifiable information from the education records.
 - The **Foreign Intelligence Surveillance Act of 1987(FISA)** describes procedures for the electronic survallience and collection of foreign intelligence information in communication between foreign powers and the agents of foreign powers.

---------------- research about this, which one is correct, the one above or below --------------------

-regulates certain types of foreign intelligence collection including certain collection that occurs with compelled assistance from U.S. telecommunications companies.

 - The **Foreign Intelligence Surveillance Act(FISA) Court** meets in secret to hear applications for orders approving electronic surveillance anywhere within the U.S.
 - The **Foreign Intelligence Surveillance Amendments Act of 2008(FISA)** grants the NSA expanded authority to collect internation communications and they flow throught U.S. telecommunications network equipment and facilities without court approved warrents.
 - The **Controlling the Assualt of Non-Solicited Pornography and Marketing(CAN-SPAM)** is a law that sets the rules for commercial email, established requirements for commercial messages, gives recipients the right to have you stop emailing them, and spells out tough penalties for violations.